 - The Town Council may receive requests to give financial support to community and voluntary organisations whose funding has been reduced or cut altogether by Durham County Council; - Requests may be received from Durham County Council for Sedgefield Town Council to consider taking on devolved services or to undertake further joint working initiative either of which would have financial implications; - There may also be occasions where the Town Council may wish to step in to safeguard local services and facilities at risk of being cut or ceased by Durham County Council. - The Town Council needs to be mindful of the impact and implications upon its finances from double taxation whereby residents are effectively paying twice over for particular public services as they can be managed and delivered by either local Town Council or by the principal local authority.
-Typically double taxation comes about in relation to the most locally delivered services such as maintaining play areas, footpaths, cemeteries etc. - The number of dwellings in Sedgefield has increased considerably over the last 5 years with more dwellings yet to be built on development already granted planning permission.
-These will lead to an increase in demand for Town Council services. - The recovery from the Covid pandemic is going to take time as everyone learns to live with the virus and make adaptations to daily life to do so.
-There will be considerable implications at national, regional and local level which the Town Council must monitor, act upon and adapt accordingly.
-These implications will have impact upon the Town Council's finances and the Finance Working Group will have a key role to play in this monitoring and scrutiny work. - The Town Council must continuously monitor Durham County Council's changing financial position as decisions made by them could impact rage 3 or 04 Version: Adopted: Officer Responsible: Review date: 5.0.
-16.01.2023 Jane Ayre, Town Clerk November 2023 significantly upon the Town Council's financial position and ability to deliver its services.
+Typically double taxation comes about in relation to the most locally delivered services such as maintaining play areas, footpaths, cemeteries etc. - The number of dwellings in Sedgefield has increased considerably over the last 6 years with more dwellings yet to be built on development already granted planning permission.
+These will lead to an increase in demand for Town Council services. - The Town Council must continuously monitor Durham County Council's changing financial position as decisions made by them could impact significantly upon the Town Council's financial position and ability to deliver its services. - The Town Council's existing burial area at Butterwick Road Cemetery is nearing capacity and for several years the Council has been progressing a planning application to expand this facility.
+Work on this expansion is scheduled to commence in 2024/25 and impacts significantly upon the Town Council's finances and planning.